dej0608/terranea/_pages/species.md

 ### Triton

 The tritons are rarely seen above water, seeking to maintain their solitude in the ocean.
 The storm brings its own challenges to the oceans, stirring up the currents and making life much more hazardous than it once was.
-The main benefit of life underwater is the presence of only one known Titan who appears in the ocean - Leviathan.
+The main benefit of life underwater is the presence of only one known Titan who appears in the ocean - [Leviathan](/titans/#leviathan).

 ### Warforged

-The warforged were created by the Artificers of old to supplement the weakend celestial armies during the Invasion.
+The warforged were created by the Artificers of old to supplement the weakened celestial armies during the Invasion.
 Today, the warforged act more as servants than as soldiers, as most were decommissioned after the war and repurposed for peacetime.
 The warforged typically dutifully serve the church and state, but some have come to be servants for noble households and government officials.
-Some people who had strong attachements to the provately owned warforged in their employ have been known to release them from servitude, allowing them freedom to act as they will.
+Some people who had strong attachments to the privately owned warforged in their employ have been known to release them from servitude, allowing them freedom to act as they will.
 These freed warforged people, however, are few.